 - Hours, Permit System Alternative and Appeal Process

-To explain the Odd/Even policy in simple terms: when you park your car for the evening (before midnight) on an even-numbered day (November 10th) park on the side of the street where the house numbers are even (102,104, etc.), to avoid being on the odd side of the street at 2 a.m. on an odd day and visa
+To explain the Odd/Even parking regulations in simple terms: when you park your car for the evening (before midnight) on an even-numbered day (November 10th) park on the side of the street where the house numbers are even (102,104, etc.), to avoid being on the odd side of the street at 2 a.m. on an odd day and visa

 Please Note: This tip does not work if you park after midnight because the date has changed, so follow the city code language.
 In addition, beware of the instances when the 31st of the month changes to the 1st of the month as both are odd-numbered days.